 The animal food industry is committed to feed and pet food safety.
 However, AFIA believes this law was a solution in search of a problem, as the benefit to animal food safety is negligible, while the impacts to large and small animal food manufacturers is enormous.

 Of serious concern to the industry has been the massive price tag that comes with manufacturers complying with this rule, from retrofitting machinery and the layout of facilities to training staff to interpreting and complying with the law’s many recordkeeping requirements.
 Some estimates have shown that the cost of the FSMA animal food rule neared $1 billion annually for the collective feed industry, which amounts to more than 2 percent of the industry’s gross revenue, or roughly the industry’s annual net income.

-Given the enormous cost to the industry, The George Washington University’s Mercatus Center conducted a study on the rule’s benefits to the animal food industry and found that it was near zero.
+Given the enormous cost to the industry, George Mason University’s Mercatus Center conducted a study on the rule’s benefits to the animal food industry and found that it was near zero.
 A review of the animal food safety issues documented in the FDA’s Reportable Food Registry backed up this assertion, showing that over the last five years, only a handful of incidences involved the feed industry – representing a miniscule part of the nearly 900 million tons of animal food manufactured in the United States during the time frame.

 Although it is still unclear whether Congress will provide sufficient funding authorization to fully implement the law, AFIA has been engaged with the FDA over the past several years to express its concerns with many provisions within the animal food rule, and in several instances, the association has requested the FDA reopen the comment period for FSMA so that stakeholders could weigh in on the requirements that are more geared toward the human food industry, not the animal food industry, and provide reasonable expectations that are targeted toward the needs and abilities of the animal food industry.